 Octopus and potato salad, a refreshing and light dish that reveals the exquisite taste of the octopus.
 It is a Mediterranean delight to enjoy either as an appetizer or a main course, served either warm or cold and accompanied by a glass of dry white wine.
 The simple dressing made with olive oil and lemon juice brings out the flavor of the octopus and the potatoes.

-This is a lovely way to eat octopus, a low-calorie and lean seafood, and is an ideal way to get protein, minerals (especially iron), vitamins and antioxidants, without taking in too much fat.
+This is a lovely way to eat octopus, a low-calorie and lean seafood, and is an ideal way to get protein, minerals (especially selenium), vitamins and antioxidants, without taking in too much fat.

 The name of octopus derives from Greek, octo eight and pous piede, with eight feet.
 Octopus is delightful, but it can be tricky to cook it, with possible results ranging from soft and tender to tough and rubbery.
 The cooking time is critical for the best results, and I would recommend tenderizing it with a meat hammer (see note) before cooking.